believewhat/MultiViewDx/README.md

 ### Hyperparameters

-Both hyperparameters used in pretraining and finetuning are provided below.
+Both hyperparameters used in pretraining and finetuning are provided below.(In cambrian paper the global batch size should be 512 but there we don't have enough GPU and TPU, hence the global batch size should be around 8 for per GPU during the pretrain stage, and the gradient_accumulation_steps should be around 4)

 #### 1. Visual Connector Training